Magic and Loss: Charley Friedman and Nancy Friedemann-Sánchez

 May 3-September 21, 2025

-For his first solo museum exhibition, Wesaam Al-Badry presents a new photography project of Nebraskans.
-The project aims to consider place as a component of human identity while celebrating survival, beauty, and belonging.
-This exhibition includes a selection of twenty photographs from a project Al-Badry began in 2024 to reflect the vibrant culture of his adopted home.
-What has emerged is a portrait of Nebraska that is familiar, surprising, and unabashedly authentic.
+This exhibition includes a selection of nineteen photographs from a project Al-Badry began in 2024 to actively participate in and reflect the vibrant culture of his adopted home.
+Each portrait offers a glimpse into the complex community of people who call Nebraska home.
+What has emerged is a collective portrait of Nebraska that is simultaneously familiar, surprising, and unabashedly authentic.

 Photograph © Nic Lehoux